-With guidance and supervision from the Deputy Coordinator/ Lead Engineer, consortium´s technical specialists, and other senior management staff, the Shelter Programme Manager will have a key role in leading the implementation of shelter programming in all of PIN’s areas of operation in Northeast Syria.
+With guidance and supervision from the Field Coordinator, consortium´s technical specialists and other senior management staff, the Shelter Programme Manager will have a key role in leading the Shelter teams and ensure technical quality and implementation of shelter programming in all of PIN’s areas of operation in Northeast Syria.
 The Shelter Programme Manager will be responsible for the implementation of Shelter activities as part of a large consortium programme funded by USAID.
-He/she will be technically supported by Lead Engineer and consortium technical specialists.

 PIN’s Shelter programme includes interventions both emergency and rehabilitation-oriented, such as rehabilitation of over 1,000 private shelters and around 20 health facilities (by Sept 2020), as well as emergency support to displaced populations with shelter and NFI materials.